 This is a great tutorial that teaches you how to make them the same size.
 I usually use for this type spray starch of blocking now.

 Crochet Hook conversion is something I tend to google regularly when I'm looking at patterns or choosing my next project.

 14. How To Pull the centre of a ball of yarn

 Learn how to wind a ball of yarn with a centre pull!
 I just roll it in a ball and let the yarn bounce everywhere when I'm working, I will definitely be trying this tutorial.

-If you're planning to trim a blank with pom poms, this tutorial from Flax and Twine will help you figure out how to do it in a relatively painless way!
+If you're planning to trim a blank with pom-poms, this tutorial will help you figure out how to do it in a relatively painless way!
 (It saves a lot of time!)

 I don't know why I would possibly need gigantic pom poms but I'm going to keep this in mind.